 What are the benefits of an IUD?

-The ParaGard® and Liletta® IUDs are some of the least expensive, longest lasting forms of birth control available to women today.
+The ParaGard® and Liletta® IUDs are some of the least expensive (over time), longest lasting forms of birth control available to women today.
 There are many other benefits.

 - The ParaGard® IUD does not change a woman’s hormone levels.